Port of Churchill: Port operations

 The CWB was sold off to Saudi Company, G3 Global Grain Group in 2015 and the Churchill Port suffered as grain shipments were slowly ceased.
-Omnitrax then closed the rail-line and port, citing profitability of the operations.
+OmniTRAX then closed the rail-line and port, citing profitability of the operations.
 It then entered into initial talks to sell the port and rail-line to a local indigenous consortium of Manitoba First Nations, Missinippi Rail Consortium.

 Under the new ownership of the Arctic Gateway Group, the port completed the loading of its first grain ship on September 7, 2019.
 It was announced on September 16 that the port has begun loading a second ship.

 Alternatives to grain

 The government of Manitoba proposed in 2010 that the Port of Churchill could serve as the North American terminus of an Arctic Bridge shipping service to Murmansk in Northern Russia.
 Containers from inland China and central Asia could potentially be transported to Murmansk by Russian railways, shipped to Churchill, then transported south by rail to major destinations in North America, avoiding existing transport bottlenecks.

 In 2010, investments to upgrade the port to "facilitating export options and the flow of two-way trade with other Northern ports" were made, as described in the Statement on Canada's Arctic Foreign Policy: Exercising : Sovereignty and Promoting Canada's Northern Strategy Abroad which is launched on August 20, 2010.

 Canada is the world's fourth-largest oil exporter, and the Port of Churchill has an oil-handling system.
 In 2013, the port's previous owner had proposed a $2 million upgrade to this system, which would have given additional competitive advantage to Canada's oil export industry.
 A trial-run to export of 330,000 bbl of light-sweet crude was proposed at that time.
 However, by 2014 the plan had been scrapped.

 On July 9, 2019, the port began supplying cargo to ships on their way to resupply northern communities.

+In 2025, the Churchill Port Plus project was proposed before the federal government.
+The project included upgrading the port's capacity for cargo and adding new LNG terminal.